 Enneagram Type 4s are the Individualists of the Enneagram.
-They are sensitive, creative and expressive people who are interested in finding and understanding their own identity.
-While they crave close, intimate relationships, others may find them quiet, reserved and hard to get to know.
+Fours are sensitive, creative, and expressive people who are interested in finding and understanding their own identity.
+While they crave close, intimate relationships, others may find them quiet, reserved, and hard to get to know.

 But this search for identity can be a major source of stress because Enneagram 4s want to know they have a special purpose in life, and they want other people to recognize that as well.
 Many Enneagram 4s fear they aren’t making an impact on the world and that they just don’t matter.
 This is extremely taxing for them, since Fours can often feel like they are living in a world in which they don’t belong.
 Many Fours are actually highly sensitive people, which means they absorb more information from the world around them and process it deeply, channeling their ideas into works of art.

 Although Enneagram type 4s may appear to be somewhat distant and reserved to others, they long for deep and meaningful conversations, personal connection and a harmonious environment.
 Fortunately, Fours also have the ability to weather these storms and find the peace they are looking for.

 What are the sources of stress for Enneagram type 4?